-Late last spring I developed a minor, nagging sore throat.
+I got a minor, nagging sore throat in the spring of 2014.
 By the winter it was a full-blown chronic pain nightmare.
 It felt like something was stuck in my throat, a shitty phenomenon called “globus sensation.”
 My pharynx and esophagus started to spasm and clench regularly.
 I often felt like swallowing was an awkward, painful chore.

-The months ticked by, and my throat stayed about the same, sometimes a little better, sometimes a little worse, but never actually good.
+My throat stayed about the same as 2015 progressed, sometimes a little better, sometimes a little worse, but never good.
 I wrote a very popular1 article about the sensation of a lump in the throat.
 I get heart-wrenching email about it from people grappling with the same dilemma I’ve had: is there really something in there?
 Or is it “just” stress and anxiety?

-And then I found a stone in my throat.
+And then, in August, I found a stone in my throat.

 Absolutely the damndest thing that has ever happened to me